Specsavers launches ‘The Most Valuable Portrait’

 As we reflect on our work with the BHF, we’re reminded of the collaborative spirit at Virgo.
 Our approach to projects, whether for clients or community partners, remains consistent: bringing creativity and strategic thinking to challenges that matter…and having lots of fun along the way.
 We look forward to more opportunities like this!

-Virgo Health launches London’s new DEI Plan
+Virgo Health launches London’s new People Engagement Plan

-By Nina Bhagwat, Group DEI Director
+By Nina Bhagwat, Group People Engagement Director

 We hope you will recognise this as a transparent outline of our progress and a way to hold ourselves accountable, not a corporate show and tell.
-Because while sharing this is vital to create change, our approach to DEI is far more focussed on our people and how we bring many hearts, hands and minds together to create a more inclusive culture internally.
+Because while sharing this is vital to create change, our approach to People Engagement is far more focussed on our people and how we bring many hearts, hands and minds together to create a more inclusive culture internally.

 READ THE PLAN HERE